 During your first pregnancy, you will probably have lots of questions.
 After the initial excitement wears off, you may find that you are overwhelmed by the responsibility of caring for the new life growing inside you.

-You can count on the compassionate staff at UPMC Pinnacle to provide all the information you need to have a healthy baby.
+You can count on the compassionate staff at UPMC in central Pa. to provide all the information you need to have a healthy baby.

 You should choose a health care provider based on the kind of birth experience you want, where you plan to give birth, whether your pregnancy is normal or high-risk and what your insurance will cover.
 Routine prenatal visits are important for a healthy pregnancy.
 Regardless of what type of provider you choose, plan to visit your physician or midwife at least monthly to be sure you are healthy and that your baby is developing properly.